 There are four attachment styles commonly spoken of within mainstream psychology: Secure, Insecure-Anxious-Avoidant, Insecure-Anxious-Ambivalent, and Disorganized.
 These attachment styles have not been applied to the prenatal developmental period by mainstream psychology.
 The cutting edge information shared here takes us back before birth to the true beginnings of attachment imprinting.
-We are forming our prenatal attachment imprinting whilst we are in a constant dynamic process throughout our journey into life; here I will share just four areas that are formative during the prenatal period:
+We are forming our prenatal attachment imprinting whilst we are in a dynamic developmental process throughout our journey into life; here I will share just four areas that are formative during the prenatal period:

 If you experienced trauma when leaving Source, or coming into the field of your parents, or your conception, this can affect your ability to fully attach.
 Trauma and overwhelm often interfere with quality of connection, how much you can receive from your parents and other loved ones, and your ability to be present.

-3. Implantation/nesting & Discovery:
+3. Implantation & Discovery:

 © 2016 Karen Melton